Séverine Boulon: “Staying in touch with all staff members”

 Position?

-I have been Vice President of the University of Montpellier in charge of social responsibility and campus life since January 2026.
+I have been Vice President of the University of Montpellier, responsible for social responsibility and campus life, since January 2026.

-Social responsibility encompasses promoting quality of life at work and preventing psychosocial risks, as well as combating all forms of discrimination for a university committed to equality, diversity, and inclusion.
+Social responsibility encompasses promoting quality of life in the workplace and preventing psychosocial risks, as well as combating all forms of discrimination, in support of a university committed to equality, diversity, and inclusion.

 My mandate consists of four main actions.

-Promote leisure activities and organize events on the various UM campuses to encourage interaction and socializing.
+Promote recreational activities and organize events on the various UM campuses to encourage opportunities for interaction and socializing.

-Support social initiatives aimed at assisting staff and their families who are experiencing social and socio-professional difficulties, in conjunction with social service assistants.
+Support social services aimed at assisting employees and their families who are facing social and work-related difficulties, in collaboration with social workers.

-Working towards an inclusive university that promotes equality and diversity and combats all forms of discrimination.
-To this end, we carry out fundamental actions and raise awareness through regular or one-off events, such as Anti-Racism and Anti-Semitism Week in March and Anti-LGBT-Phobia Week in November.
+We are committed to building an inclusive university that promotes equality and diversity and combats all forms of discrimination.
+To this end, we implement substantive initiatives and raise awareness through regular and special events, such as Anti-Racism and Anti-Semitism Awareness Week in March and Anti-LGBTQ+ Phobia Awareness Week in November.

-Finally, improving quality of life at work and preventing psychosocial risks by developing a concrete action plan with the various stakeholders in the PSR and QWL steering committee, with the aim of promoting harmony and well-being among staff and users within the UM.
+Finally, improve the quality of life at work and prevent psychosocial risks by developing a concrete action plan in collaboration with the various stakeholders on the Psychosocial Risks and Quality of Life at Work Steering Committee, with the goal of fostering a positive work environment and promoting the well-being of staff and users within the UM.

-Remain attentive to all staff members, their difficulties, and their needs, based also on the single social report, and promote cross-functional work between all departments and services involved in social responsibility within the institution.
+Stay attuned to all staff members, their challenges, and their needs—drawing on the comprehensive social report—and promote cross-functional collaboration among all departments and units involved in social responsibility within the institution.

 First term?

-No, I was elected to the IUT council for ten years starting in 2014 and served as deputy head of the biological engineering department at IUT Montpellier-Sète for three years from 2019 to 2022.
-At the central level, I was also an elected member of the research committee and academic council for four years.
-I am currently a member of the human resources committee for the biology and health division at the university.
+No, I served as an elected member of the IUT council for ten years starting in 2014 and as associate department chair in the Department of Biological Engineering at the IUT Montpellier-Sète for three years, from 2019 to 2022.
+At the university level, I was also an elected member of the Research Committee and the Academic Council for four years.
+I am currently a member of the executive board of the Human Resources Committee for the Biology and Health Division within the University.

-I mainly teach at the Montpellier-Sète University Institute of Technology in the biological engineering department.
-I teach protein biochemistry, cell biology, physiology, and pharmacology.
-I also teach a few hours of preparatory classes for the agrégation exam at the Faculty of Sciences in molecular genetics.
+I primarily teach at the Montpellier-Sète University Institute of Technology (IUT) in the Department of Biological Engineering.
+I teach protein biochemistry, cell biology, as well as physiology and pharmacology.
+I also teach a few hours of classes in the teacher certification preparation program at the Faculty of Sciences in molecular genetics.

-I am a researcher and very happy to be one.
-I conduct my research in Edouard Bertrand's team at the IGH, the Institute of Human Genetics, on the role of molecular chaperones in cancer cell resistance.
+I am a researcher, and I love what I do.
+I conduct my research in Edouard Bertrand’s team at the IGH ( Institute of Human Genetics), focusing on the role of molecular chaperones in cancer cell resistance.

 From Montpellier?

-I am not from Montpellier; I am originally from Lyon, but I came to Montpellier in 2000 to do my DEA (postgraduate diploma) first, then my thesis in cellular and molecular biology.
-After five years of postdoctoral research in Dundee, Scotland, I returned to Montpellier in 2010 as a lecturer at the University of Montpellier.
+I’m not from Montpellier; I’m originally from Lyon, but I came to Montpellier in 2000, first to pursue my master’s degree, and then to work on my dissertation in cellular and molecular biology.
+After five years of postdoctoral research in Dundee, Scotland, I returned to the University of Montpellier in 2010 as an associate professor.

-This is a training course I took in 2015-2016.
+This is a training program I took in 2015–2016.
 At the time, the program was led by Françoise Le Mouel and was called Springboard.
-It was designed for female professors and researchers.
+It was designed for female faculty members.

-This program is linked to the University's Gender Equality Plan, which is led by CFVU Vice President and Gender Equality Officer Agnès Fichard-Carroll.
-Since then, the program has become "Oser !
-L'ESR au féminin" (Dare!
-Women in Higher Education and Research), and has been opened up to female Biats.
+This program is part of the University’s Gender Equality Plan and is led by Agnès Fichard-Carroll, Vice President of the CFVU and Gender Equality Officer.
+Since then, the program has been renamed “Oser!
+Women in Higher Education and Research” and has been opened up to women working in administrative and technical support roles.

-Due to Françoise Le Mouel's retirement, I was trained to become a trainer myself.
-Since 2022, I have been co-facilitating this training with Laure Parmentier (Rouages: "Working for important causes"), who is the head of the quality of life at work department within the university's campus life division.
+Due to Françoise Le Mouel’s retirement, I was trained to become a trainer myself.
+Since 2022, I have been co-facilitating this training program with Laure Parmentier (Rouages: “Working for Meaningful Causes”), who is the head of the Workplace Quality of Life Department within the University’s Campus Life Division.

 VSS?

-The University is very committed to addressing issues of gender-based and sexual violence.
-In this context, I have been appointed as the internal investigations officer for gender-based and sexual violence for the period 2024-2025, working alongside Jean-Paul Udave.
+The University is deeply committed to addressing issues of gender-based and sexual violence.
+In this context, I was appointed, for the period from 2024 to 2025, as the point person for internal investigations into gender-based and sexual violence, working alongside Jean-Paul Udave.

 Responsibility?